-A discharge facilitator should be appointed to take overall responsibility for the ED clinical environment, lead and motivate the team, and support triage staff in referring patients to alternative services.
+A discharge facilitator could be appointed to take overall responsibility for the ED clinical environment, lead and motivate the team, and support triage staff referring patients to alternative services.

-Revised criteria should be introduced and used to promote more direct access to SDEC and a new long stay nurse to highlight patients who have spent more than eight hours in the department to ensure appropriate care plans are in place and implemented.
+Revised criteria could be introduced and used to promote more direct access to SDEC.
+A new long stay nurse could be created to highlight patients who have spent more than eight hours in the department to ensure appropriate care plans are in place.
 2,280 hours

 of clinical

 time freed

 up in the ED

 every month

 from new

 ambulatory

 frailty SDEC

 and chest

 pathway